Solutions - Topics, Books, FAQs

 Mathematically, Raoult's law can be expressed as follows:

 (iii) Ideal and non-ideal solutions: Ideal solutions are those solutions which obey Raoult's law at all ranges of concentrations.
-Whereas the non-ideal solutions are those which do not obey Raoult's law at all range of concentrations.
-The vapour pressure of non-ideal solutions are always higher or lower than as predicted by Raoult's law and thus we say that the solution is exhibiting the positive or negative deviation, respectively.
+Whereas the non-ideal solutions are those which do not obey Raoult's law at all ranges of concentrations.
+The vapour pressure of non-ideal solutions is always higher or lower than as predicted by Raoult's law and thus we say that the solution is exhibiting a positive or negative deviation, respectively.

 (iv) Colligative properties: The properties of solutions which depend only on the number of solute particles present in the solution are known as colligative properties.